kamsandhu93/go-roulette/README.md

 ## Roadmap

 - Finish the square bet implementation.
+- Implement feature toggling of bet types - this could be achieved by having a function that builds up the bettypes map, inserting keys based on the value of envars/feature toggles.
 - Implement remaining bet types documented in the table above.
 - Add supplemental unit tests to increase coverage, and also more granular unit tests that test at the function level.
 - Create a Dockerfile for a container that runs the Gin server.
 The dockerfile should use a builder layer to build the binary.